Nevin Cohen

 Research Interests

-Urban food policy, urban planning and public health, environmental health policy, urban agriculture
+Urban food policy, urban planning and public health, environmental health policy, food labor, school food, urban agriculture

 scrollToTop